benkiemle/gogator/README.md

 # GoGator

-gogator is a go cli for aggregating rss feeds, allowing users to follow certain rss feeds, and get information from those feeds as new items are published
+gator is a go cli for aggregating rss feeds, allowing users to follow certain rss feeds, and get information from those feeds as new items are published

 ## Installation